By Diane Spicer

 But not just any crackers.

-These insanely delicious crackers, because they will stand up to the abuse of your backpack better than softer versions.
+These Blue Diamond Nut Thins are insanely delicious crackers, plus they will stand up to the abuse of your backpack better than softer crackers.
+You're gonna love the crunch!

 Just can't get past the idea of no bread for lunch?

-These rye, sunflower and pumpernickel varieties of bread won't go all crummy on you, and will taste delicious when paired with soft spreadable cheeses:
+These rye, sunflower and pumpernickel varieties of bread won't go all crummy on you, and will taste delicious when paired with Babybel mini cheeses or these Laughing Cow soft spreadable cheeses.

 Your body is going to crave protein, too.

-This KRAVE jerky is a delightful departure from oversalted rock hard stuff found at the mini-mart.
+This KRAVE all natural jerky is a delightful departure from oversalted rock hard stuff found at the mini-mart.

 Now here's your chance to customize your carbohydrates, fats and proteins by choosing your favorite nuts, dried fruit, and sweets.